Your Loan Application

 You will be provided with a document check list, each lender has slightly varying requirements.
 Please pay close attention to providing exactly what is asked for and unless otherwise stated please ensure that documents are the most recent available.
-You have an obligation to disclose any pertinent information and we are obliged to inform the lender of any information we consider pertinent to your application.
+You have an obligation to disclose any pertinent information and we are obliged to inform the lender of any information that you disclose to us that we consider pertinent to your application.

 We will provide you a document upload facility or you can email – we prefer pdf files and if scanning save as JPEG (jpg) file format.
 If you are using a tablet or mobile phone please download a scanning app rather than just using the camera ( Genius Scan is free and available for iOS and Android) please ensure the document is well lit, the image is centred correctly and nothing is cut off.
 The following is a typical checklist:

 - Payslips must be most recent and where multiple are required ( can be up to three) they must be consecutive – feel free to black out your tax file number.
 They must clearly show your employers name, your name and preferably annual salary or YTD figure that allows an accurate annual figure to be calculated.
 If your pay slip does not comply please provide most recent ATO group certificate or assessment notice.
 Alternative documents (check specifics) normally a signed letter from employer on letterhead.

 - Bank internet statements can be acceptable but they must be a complete document (all pages) showing borrowers name, account numbers, balance, limit and transactions for the period specified.
 If the onlne statement only shows account number – try and find an old printed statement with the same account number and we can tie these together.
 Lender’s will require an explanation where credit card or overdraft accounts exceed authorised limit or where any payment is missed.